radicrains/BattleShip/project-post-mortem.md.md

 #### Approach and Process

 1. What in my process and approach to this project would I do differently next time?
+Time management.
+I felt that i spent a lot of my time worrying what game should i choose, as i was afraid i couldnt do it.
+At times it does feel nerve wrecking, but i have to tell myself that it is okay.
+Everyone is at their own pace.

-1. What in my process and approach to this project went well that I would repeat next time?
+2. What in my process and approach to this project went well that I would repeat next time?

---
+Seeking opinions from my family.
+I realised that they may not be able to help you code, but they will be able to help give feedback on the asthetics / playability of the game. & to always breakdown your games to functions and tackle the functions one by one.

 #### Code and Code Design

 1. What in my code and program design in the project would I do differently next time?
+ If i had more time, to sit and figure out why my jQuery didnt worked when i try element.hasClass('SqUsed).
+Because of this error, I used vanilla JS to code my games.
+To understand & find better APIs.
+To refactor my codes properly into Class, as it is pretty messy for me right now.

-1. What in my code and program design in the project went well?
+2. What in my code and program design in the project went well?
 Is there anything I would do the same next time?

-  For each, please include code examples.
-  1. Code snippet up to 20 lines.
-  2. Code design documents or architecture drawings / diagrams.
+Learning about vh, vw, calc() & grid-template-rows was very useful for my grid CSS.
+It was easier to manage the various sizes of ship and their respective orientations.
+I believed with learning about variables in CSS, my CSS could be refactored.

 #### Unit 1 Post Mortem
 1. What habits did I use during this unit that helped me?
+Writing/drawing out the codes helps with my thought process.

 2. What habits did I have during this unit that I can improve on?
+My coding is still pretty basic / old age.
+Would be awesome if i could be able to improve on refactoring.

 3. How is the overall level of the course during this unit? (instruction, course materials, etc.)
+The course materials are fine.
+The homework, i feel that after submission, maybe we can have a QnA / sample to see and compare ourselves so that we know what we can improve on.